delphineyz/MICB475_24W1_Team_4/Meeting Minutes/Oct 10.md

   3. To predict the functional potential of microbiomes in response to relative humidity variations using metagenomic approaches.
   4. To compare microbial taxa between constant relative humidity and varying relative humidity.

+- looking for feedback on the research question and aims

+- what should we be doing in the next week and guidance on research proposal